 Anyway, Old Elthamians kicked off and within a very short time were a goal to the good.
 Johnny Williams chased a kick ahead and, with chaos reigning in the home defence and the Hove full-back being caught out of position he managed to snaffle the ball and dance over for a try, scored after three minutes.
-Tom White
+Tom White added the extras.

 Hove tried to reply and went for goal from just about the first penalty they were awarded from what must be quite a high count.
 Unfortunately for the home spectators it was pulled wide by Phillips, the Hove fly-half.
 Again Hove dithered under a high ball (well, the full-back had no interest in catching it really) and good hands put Robert White over for a try eight minutes later – this time the conversion attempt was just wide.

 Another high kick was allowed to bounce in Hove’s defence and Paddy Smith was in the right place at the right time to pluck the ball out of the air and cross the try-line untouched.
 White bagged the conversion and Elthamians were now 0-19 in front without really extending themselves.
 What was interesting was that behind the posts the Hove fly-half and full-back was berating the home forwards, when all three tries so far had been their mistakes!